jkwmoore/vscoderemote_sharc/README.md

 git clone git@github.com:jkwmoore/vscoderemote_sharc.git
 ```

-### Run VSCode in a batch job
+### Starting VSCode Remote server using a batch job

-The start_vscode.sh script needs to be executed on your local computer.
+The start_vscode.sh script needs to be executed on your local computer but will spawn the VS Code remote server on a ShARC worker node.
 Please find below the list of options that can be used with the script:

 ```
 $ ./start_vscode.sh --help